-- Quality of Life: Community and Neighborhood Character In the existing conditions for the Quality of Life section of the Plan, it is noted that "Brookings' identity remains strong as evident from its historic neighborhoods and downtown."
+- Strong and Affordable Neighborhoods (one of the Engagement Themes) - This theme recognizes that the quality of the neighborhoods in Brookings is part of what makes the City unique and that makes it a desirable place to live.
+"Strong neighborhood design, quality of life features, and a diversity of housing products" are all part of what makes strong and affordable neighborhoods, and Brookings' historic resources contribute to this as well. - Quality of Life: Community and Neighborhood Character In the existing conditions for the Quality of Life section of the Plan, it is noted that "Brookings' identity remains strong as evident from its historic neighborhoods and downtown."
 The community's historic resources are a key part of its unique character. - Revitalize and Stabilize Older Neighborhoods In Chapter 4: Housing and Neighborhoods, one of the seven recommendations for action is to "revitalize and stabilize older neighborhoods."
 This action recognizes that maintaining a stock of affordable housing is key, and that older neighborhoods often assist in accomplishing this goal, along with preserving the "culture, history and identity of the community."
 The historic districts in Brookings are a key part of revitalizing and stabilizing older neighborhoods, and may provide an opportunity for affordable housing, while educating residents and visitors about the culture, history and identity of the community.

 Within this particular recommendation are two key objectives.
 The first is to "Establish or continue to fund rehabilitation programs."
-This objective focuses on the need for a mix of owner and renter assistance programs to assist with emergency repairs, rehabilitation loan programs for low income households, and energy efficiency loans.
+This objective focuses on the need for a mix of owner and renter assistance programs to help with emergency repairs, rehabilitation loan programs for low income households, and energy efficiency loans.
 It recognizes that rental assistance programs are more challenging but would likely be paired with code enforcement in order to remain effective.
 However, by providing assistance to rental properties, it means that they can stay competitive with the new construction units, especially those around the university.